Republican State Committee of Delaware: Trading time with the Democrats

 Since World War II, the Republican Party of Delaware has had its time of prominence and powerlessness.
-Two Republicans, John Williams and J. Caleb Boggs, compromised two-thirds of the "Big Three" in Delaware politics.
+Two Republicans, John J. Williams and J. Caleb Boggs, compromised two-thirds of the "Big Three" in Delaware politics.
 Williams would end up serving in the U.S. Senate from 1946 to 1971 while Boggs won seven statewide elections consisting of governor, U.S. House of Representatives, and U.S. Senate from 1947 to 1973.

 From 1949 to 2008, the Republican Party has held the governorship for 29 years compared to the 30 years held by Democrats.
-Despite dominating the gubernatorial position from 1977 to 1993, all gubernatorial elections being won by Democrats since 1993.
+Despite dominating the gubernatorial position from 1977 to 1993, all gubernatorial elections have been won by Democrats since 1993.